rancher/convoy/docs/devicemapper.md

 # Device Mapper

+## Introduction
+Convoy utilizes Linux Device Mapper's thin-provisioning mechanism, to provide persistent volumes for Docker containers.
+The driver supports snapshot and backup/restore for the volume.
+Snapshotting is extremely fast and crash consistent, since Device Mapper's snapshot would only involve metadata.
+It also supports incremental backup, means every backup after first one would only backup the changed parts of volume, greatly reduce the storage cost and increase the speed of backup.
+The driver supports using S3 or VFS/NFS as backup destination.

 ## Daemon Options
 ### Driver name: ```devicemapper```
 ### Driver options:
 #### ```dm.datadev```
 __Required__.
-Data device used to create device mapper thin-provisioning pool.
+A big block device called data device used to create device mapper thin-provisioning pool.
+All volumes created in the future would take up the storage space in the data device.
 #### ```dm.metadatadev```
 __Required__.
-Metadata device used to create device mapper thin-provisioning pool.
+A small block device called metadata device used to create device mapper thin-provisioning pool.
+See [below](https://github.com/rancher/convoy/blob/master/docs/devicemapper.md#calculate-the-size-you-need-for-metadata-block-device) for how to calculate the necessary size of metadata device.
 #### ```dm.thinpoolname```
 ```convoy-pool``` by default.
 The name of thin-provisioning pool.
 #### ```dm.thinpoolblocksize```